Lead-Safe Wisconsin: Health Care Guidance for Adults and Children

 Many 1- and 2-year-olds in the United States don’t take in enough iron.
 This can lead to lasting cognitive development effects when they’re exposed to lead.

-Find more information on iron deficiency in our Wisconsin Childhood Lead Poisoning Prevention and Control Handbook Chapter 9: Nutrition and Childhood Lead Poisoning, P-00660-9 (PDF) and in the CDC recommendations to prevent and control iron deficiency in the United States.
+Find more information on iron deficiency in the CDC recommendations to prevent and control iron deficiency in the United States.

 Nutrition support information for eligible families of children with lead poisoning